aspuru-guzik-group/selfies/examples/vae_example/README.md

  * ``chemistry_vae.py``: the main file; contains the model definitions, the data processing, and the training.
  * ``settings.yml``: a file containing the hyperparameters of the model and the training.
-Also configures the VAE to run on SMILES or SELFIES.
+Also configures the VAE to run on either SMILES or SELFIES.
  * ``data_loader.py``: contains helper methods that convert SMILES and SELFIES into integer-encoded or one-hot encoded vectors.